electroglyph/dataset_build/README.md

 ```
 usage: dataset_build [-h] [-i INCLUDE] [-e EXCLUDE] [-l] [-m MODEL] [-c] [-a] [-t]

-Build a multilingual dataset for imatrix or quantization calibration for LLMs or embedding models
+Build a multilingual dataset for imatrix or quantization calibration of LLMs or embedding models

 options:
   -h, --help            show this help message and exit